CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/safehaven-5-account-operations.md

     * Once the job is complete, the account is ready to be used with the new password.

 * Unlocking Administrator Account:
-    * SSH access to the CMS machine is required.
+    * SSH access to the CMS machine using root credentials is required.
     * Once logged in via SSH the appropriate command can be entered:
         ```
         gosh user-set-password Administrator <NEW PASSWORD>